 • streamlining systems.

-A clear Business Process Management (BPM) framework will allow you to easily design processes and develop the strategic measurement necessary to ensure proper performance and reduce operational risk across your organization.
+A clear Business Process Management (BPM) framework will allow you to easily design processes and develop the strategic measurement necessary to ensure Basel compliance by monitoring performance and reducing operational risk across your organization.

 The Enterprise Process Center (EPC) – A Turnkey Compliance Solution

-In addition to meeting Basel II requirements and all other standards for risk management, the EPC offers versatile profitability analysis, fully integrated performance measurement, and better planning capabilities.
+In addition to meeting Basel III requirements and all other standards for risk management, the EPC offers versatile profitability analysis, fully integrated performance measurement, and better planning capabilities.
 Your organization benefits from:

 • Lower capital reserve requirements